stangatimu/safaricom-daraja-api-stk-push-python/README.md

 ```

 ## API endpoint for CallBackURL
 All M-Pesa APIs work asynchronously.
 When you send a request for a transaction, it is added to a queue and after its processed, M-Pesa sends the response to the registered *CallBackURL*.
-This is is where you check is the payment was successfull or not.
+This is where you check if the payment was successfull or not.

 **CheckoutRequestID** is used to identify each transaction.
-For example if you are dealing with orders you can mark the order as pending when initializing the STK push and upon recieving a response showing the transaction was successfull, you the mark the order as fully paid (Each order will have a unique *CheckoutRequestID)
+For example if you are dealing with orders you can mark the order as pending when initializing the STK push and upon recieving a response(*in the CallBackURL*) showing the transaction was successfull, you the mark the order as fully paid (Each order will have a unique *CheckoutRequestID*)

 To receive responses, either M-Pesa results or queue timeouts, an HTTP listener will be needed.

 For example you have a server endpoint on youR API which you resgistered as your CallBackURL https://myapi.com/payments/confirmation

-After a successfull transaction, M-Pesa will send a request to your CallBackURL with the following body
+After a successfull transaction, M-Pesa will send a request to your *CallBackURL* with the following body.

 ```json
 {
 	"Body":